se-edu/learningresources/contents/android/IntroToAndroid.md

 Apps rely a lot on external resources and Android provides an easy way of accessing these resources.

+Android manages external resources in one central place.
 Any external resources that the app requires such as images, XML layout files, fonts, values such as strings and colors should be placed in the `res/` directory of the Android project.
 The resource then can be accessed by referencing its resource ID.
 Its resource ID is composed of the [resource type](https://developer.android.com/guide/topics/resources/available-resources.html) and the resource name. `R.drawable.myimage` is an example of a way to access an image resource in code. `@string/submit` is an example of a way to access a string value from XML.
 Read more about accessing resources [here](https://developer.android.com/guide/topics/resources/accessing-resources.html).

 ### 2.5 Testing